sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - compress_mode
      - N
      - Specify the compression mode of the model: "none", "weight", "activation", "all".
 Supported on BM1688.
 Default is "none", no compression
+   * - lgcache
+     - N
+     - Specifies whether to cache the partitioning results of LayerGroup: "true", "false".
+The default is "true", which saves the partitioning results of each subnet to the working directory as "cut_result_{subnet_name}.mlircache".
    * - cache_skip
      - N
      - skip checking the correctness when generate same mlir and bmodel